michaelo/sapt/README.md

 ... the test will then set the id_token-variable, allowing it to be referred in subsequent tests.

+*TODO: Implement support for automatically include .env-files if they are found, scoped to the folder in which the reside.*

 ### Get data from service using data from previous test: myservice/02-get-data.pi

     > GET https://my.app/api/entry